 Promoting and implementing this Health and Safety Policy.

-Ensuring that the Policy is communicated to all relevant persons.
+Ensuring that the Policy is communicated to all relevant people.

-Ensuring that there is ongoing assessment of hazards and measures put in place to reduce those risks as far is as is reasonably practicable.
+Ensuring that there is ongoing assessment of hazards and measures put in place to reduce those risks as far as is reasonably practicable.

 Ensuring appropriate information on significant risks is given to staff, pupils, visitors and contractors.